artiepoole/artiepoole.github.io/highlights.md

                 <span class="image right">
                     <a href="{% link /assets/img/tiles/me_top.png %}"><img src="{% link /assets/img/tiles/me_top.png %}" alt="" data-position="center center" /></a>
                 </span>
-                <p> I have a PhD in experimentla physics, specifically in antiferromagnetic spintronics and magnetooptics.
+                <p> I have a PhD in experimental physics, specifically in antiferromagnetic spintronics and magnetooptics.
 Through the PhD, I became an expert in interfacing with equipment using Python and in experimental design.
 Since then, I have discovered a passion for the interplay between hardware and software and am therefore now striving to immerse myself in just that.</p>
                 <p>I have undertaken many personal projects involving mechanical design, electronics and programming in various languages, and I am always jumping into the deep end to learn new skills.
 With access to my dad's workshop and some tools of my own, I undertake woodworking projects as a hobby and have worked as an assistant to a builder/joiner and renovated houses and built extensions, developing a very board suite of skills and varied understanding of how things work, which have been demonstrated as remarkable applicable to the research and development environment.
 This page provides a summary of my PhD research, followed by examples of four projects, each primarily showcasing: programming skills, equipment design skills, electronics knowledge and woodworking skills, followed by a bit more about me.</p>
             </div>
         </div>